matchesfashion/acme-supermarket/README.md

 # ACME Supermarket

-Build a client-side interactive shopping basket.
+Build a shopping basket in JavaScript or TypeScript.

-The application should allow you to add the following products to your basket:
+You should be able to add the following products to your basket:

 | Product Code | Name | Price |
 | --- | --- | --- |